-Mob justice, becoming a concerning issue, means punishing accused by a group of people taking
+Mob justice, becoming a concerning issue, means punishing the accused by a group of people taking the

 law into their own hands instead of following the formal legal procedure.
 It usually occurs based

 on no credible information or evidence.
-Recently, it has risen rapidly & merely occurs where
+Recently, it has risen rapidly & often occurs where

 social pressure, rumors & third person’s instigation contribute to it.
 This tendency not only

-creates social disorder but is considered as the climax violation of fundamental human rights.
+creates social disorder but is considered the foremost violation of fundamental human rights.

-According to various newspapers reports, in urban & rural areas, including Dhaka University
+According to various newspaper reports, in urban & rural areas, including the Dhaka University

-campus, mob justice is being occurred frequently accusing of theft, child abduction, violent
+campus, mob justice occurs frequently, accusing someone of theft, child abduction, violent

 fundamental rights are directly violated through mob justice.